October 12, 2018 - LA-PMR

-Further Thoughts on MOC, CertLink, and Continuous Certification
+Further Thoughts on MOC, CertLink, and a More Continual Certification Process

 By Board Chair Dr. Anthony Chiodo and ABPMR Executive Director Carolyn Kinney